-FREE online live sessions consisting of six lessons with Dr Francis Lister, to excite and enthuse you about the chemical sciences!
+FREE online live sessions consisting of five lessons with Dr Francis Lister, to excite and enthuse you about the chemical sciences!
 These sessions are free for you to join, and are kindly funded by the Royal Society of Chemistry.

 Who is it for?

 Pupils in Years 10-13 (ages 14 to 18), or equivalent.

 5.30-6.30pm on Microsoft Teams; Monday 10th January- Monday 7th Feb (five week course).

 Not only will you find out more to help you pass your Chemistry exams, you will also find out more about how this fascinating subject is evolving in the world today, and where careers with chemistry might lie in future.
 No matter which curriculum you are studying (such as GCSE, A Levels, IB, Level 3 Extended Diploma) this course will help motivate you to revise for Chemistry based assessments by demonstrating real life relevance.

 Even if you are taking Chemistry with a view to a career in medical, veterinary or biosciences, you will leave with valuable insights about emerging trends in our understanding of chemistry and how it can be applied.

 The more sessions you do, the more you will learn; but we will understand if you cannot attend them all.